wp-plugins/wp-shortcode-helper/readme.txt

-First, you activate the plugin and create a json-file in your template-folder.
+First, you activate the plugin and create a json-file in the root of your template-folder or in the plugin-folder (standard directory is the root of your template-folder but you can change this in the settings of the plugin).
 This file contains the information about every shortcode with its attributes and descriptions.
 Then, the plugin creates a dropdown in your editor with the list of all available codes.
 That's it!

 Requires WordPress 3.9 and TinyMCE 4(automatically used by Wordpress 3.9)